Oysho: Stores

-Oysho Training
+App

-In September 2022, Oysho launched Oysho Training, a training app for fitness, yoga, Pilates and running.
+In September 2022, the company launched Oysho Training, a training app for fitness, yoga, Pilates and running.
 The app allows users to design a training plan tailored to their needs: they can choose their interests at the beginning during the onboarding process, or directly by filtering by duration and intensity.
 The app uses a recommendation engine that takes training sessions the user has already completed into account in order to offer new sessions, programmes and challenges.